 What is farro?
 How do you cook it?
 What does it taste like?
 These are all good questions and ones I hope to answer for you in this ingredient spotlight!
 This ancient grain deserves a spot at your table.

 Farro is a grain which I knew of, and had tried in restaurants, but hadn’t started cooking until recently.
-Being the cooking geek I am, once I started cooking with farro, I had to dig into the history of farro and try to learn as much as could about this ancient and nutritious grain.
-I simply love its nutty flavor and chewy texture and I know I’m going to have many more recipes including farro in the future!
+Being the cooking geek I am, once I started cooking with it, I had to dig into the history and try to learn as much as could about this ancient and nutritious grain.
+I simply love its nutty flavor and chewy texture and I know I’m going to have many more recipes including this delicious grain in the future!

 But now onto the ingredient spotlight to answer the question: what is farro and what do I do with it?